 Each Fund may invest its assets in the securities of companies with continuous operations of less than three years ("new companies").
-Investments in new companies involve considerations that are not applicable to investing in securities of established, larger-capitalization issuers, including reduced and less reliable information about issuers and markets, less stringent financial disclosure requirements and accounting standards, illiquidity of securities and markets, higher brokerage commissions and fees and greater market risk in general.
-In addition, securities of new companies may involve greater risks since these securities may have limited marketability and, thus, may be more volatile.
+Investments in new companies involve considerations that are not applicable to investing in securities of established, larger-capitalization issuers, including reduced and less reliable information about issuers and markets, less stringent financial disclosure requirements and accounting standards, illiquidity of securities of new companies may involve greater risks since these securities may have limited marketability and, thus, may be more volatile.
 Because such companies normally have fewer shares outstanding than larger companies, it may be more difficult for a Fund to buy or sell significant amounts of such shares without an unfavorable impact on prevailing prices.
 These companies may have limited product lines, markets or financial resources and may lack management depth.
 In addition, these companies are typically subject to a greater degree of changes in business prospects than are larger, more established companies.
 There is typically less publicly available information concerning these companies than for larger, more established ones.